genpat-it/genpat-dashboard/README.md

     ```
     npm run build
     ```
-## Usage
+## Run the demo
-  * Start GenPAT-Dashboard on the development server at localhost:1234
+  * Cd to your working directory and start GenPAT-Dashboard on the development server at localhost:1234
     ```
     npm run start
     ```